AkhmetovAskar/JavaSE/README.md

-# Java
+# LearnJava
-Project for learning Java SE, libs and other tools
+Project for learning Java, libs, tools and etc.